-The subject site is located on Dragonfly Drive being a two-lane road interconnecting into the local road network.
+The subject site is located on the corner of Robert Road and Lilac Avenue being two lane roads that will interconnect into the local road network.
 Emergency Services are expected to have good access to the area at most times.